 Also, it requires eliminating vegetable oils from your diet.
-However, The Engine 2 diet allows you to start eliminating animal products from your diet gradually so that you can get used to it more easily.
+However, The Engine 2 diet allows you to start eliminating animal products from your diet gradually so that you can get used to them more easily.

 This diet requires eating plenty of water-rich foods, like vegetables, fruits, soups, and broths.
 Also, it allows whole grains thanks to their high fiber content which helps maintain stable blood sugar levels.
 So, besides being very nutritious, the Volumetrics diet is also very filling.

-Flexitarian (from flexible and vegetarian) implies that you don’t have to cut out meat completely, but to use healthier alternatives such as tofu, eggs, lentils, and similar protein-rich foods.
+Flexitarian (from flexible and vegetarian) implies that you don’t have to cut out meat completely, but use healthier alternatives such as tofu, eggs, lentils, and similar protein-rich foods.